ChaoxZ61/Capstone_Group1-Marketing-Analytics-/README.md

 # Project_Specifications

+A folder that contains files for overview of the project, which includes:

+Executive Summary

+Project Management Plan

+ETL Report

+Cloud Diagram

-A folder that contains files for overview of the project.
-For more detail, look at the README.md in the respective folder.
+For more detail, see the README.md in the respective folder.

 # Code